Core Concepts

 Async Data — add data fetching with @Resource and understand how reactive dependencies trigger refetches

-After these five pages, move to Decorators for the complete API reference, or jump to Packages if you need routing, stores, or DI.
+After these pages, move to Decorators for the complete API reference, or jump to Packages if you need routing, stores, or DI.

 Project Status